Skip to content

 • Support for conditional put ("put if not exists"), as well as custom tags and attributes.

-• Automatically supports multipart uploads under the hood for large file objects.
+• Automatically uses multipart uploads under the hood for large file objects.

 • Optionally return list results as Arrow, which is faster than materializing Python dict/list objects.